cyverse/irods-adm/coding-standards-bash.md

 ### Arrays

-An array should be used to store a list of elements to avoid quoting complications like nesting.
+Use an array to store a list of elements to avoid quoting complications like nesting.
 Do not use them to implement more complex data structures.
 Instead, consider using another scripting language such as awk or python.

 ### Iterating over Command Output